-Users will not use the RCS network to access material that is profane, obscene controversial or that advocates violence or discrimination towards other people and will immediately inform a Teacher or the Information Technology Coordinator (Kevin McGuire) or Technology Integrator (Erica Freeman) if they mistakenly access inappropriate material.
+Users will not use the RCS network to access material that is profane, obscene, controversial or that advocates violence or discrimination towards other people and will immediately inform a Teacher or the CIO (Kevin McGuire) if they mistakenly access inappropriate material.
 Notifying a Teacher will protect the user against a claim of intentional violation of the terms and conditions in this policy.